ammon0/lib-util/README.md

 * array_hash() : hash an array
 * string_hash() : hash a null terminated string
 * file_hash() : hash a file

+### msg.h : Logging Facilities

+Functions for logging to files and printing messages to stderr.
+Each message is tagged with the message's importance.
+There are various options for date and time tagging.

 ## Version Numbering
 This project is using [semantic versioning](http://semver.org/).
 As such, the API as documented in the header files and the project website will not change in an incompatible way unless there is a new major version number.
 Compatible changes are indicated by the minor version number.